alshamsi762/ClifHanger/_front/_defects.md

 5. Axes size too long.
 6. Plate generations was constant, which has been changed to parametric.
 7. Grid size higher than 100 freeze the Program.
 Solved by limiting Size to 100.
+8. Material is shared so a color change applies to all objects using that color.